 Purpose of MRI Sinogram

-Determines internal openings, multiple branches, and connections with nearby structures.
+Establishes internal spaces, multiple branches, and relationships with adjacent buildings.

-Identifies underlying neoplastic causes that may result in chronic draining sinuses.
+Discovers the underlying neoplastic causes that may lead to chronic draining sinuses.

 Common Clinical Indications